f-charton/f-charton.github.io/roots.md

 ### Sorted and unsorted roots

 In my basic train sets, the root of the poynomial are sorted in decreasing order.
-Tabel 4 compares their accuracy with models trained on datasets where the roots are left in random order.
+Table 5 compares their accuracy with models trained on datasets where the roots are left in random order.
 For small degrees (3 and 4), root order has no impact on accuracy.
 For larger degrees, sorting the roots brings a small gain in accuracy.
-This result confirms an observation we made in [our paper on recurrences](https://arxiv.org/abs/2201.04600): training from simplified expresssions did not improve accuracy.
-Here, not sorting the roots means that the "correct solution" (i.e. the output during supervised training) is only correct up to a permutation of the $n$ roots.
-Intuitively, this should make the training **much harder*** (and in fact, the cross entropy loss is larger), that it is not the case is an intriguing finding.
+This result is slighty counter-intuitive: when training on unsorted roots, the model sees one out of $n$ possible permutations of the $n$ roots.
+This results in a higher cross-entropy loss, and should make the training much harder.

+This confirms an observation from [our paper on recurrences](https://arxiv.org/abs/2201.04600): training the model on simplified expressions (i.e. $2x+1$ vs $x+2+x-1$) made no difference in accuracy.

+The discussion on the importance of simplification has been ongoing since my first paper ([on integration](https://arxiv.org/abs/1912.01412)).
+In a review, [Ernest Davis commented](https://arxiv.org/abs/1912.05752) that working from simplified functions made the problem easier ("No integration without simplification!"), and I considered that a fair point.
+The results from the paper on recurrences, which suggested that simplification was orthogonal to the problem we were solving (and therefore had no bearing on it), came as a surprise.
+This result on sorting roots seems to confirm it (or, at least, go in the same direction).

-**Table 4 - Sorted and unsorted roots, max-err accuracy**
+**Table 5 - Sorted and unsorted roots, max-err accuracy**
 |Degree | 3-6 sorted | 3-6 unsorted | 3-8 sorted | 3-8 unsorted | 5-8 sorted | 5-8 unsorted |
 |---|---|---|---|---|---|---|
 |3 | 86.1| 87.2 | 85.4 | 85.5 | -    | - |